joeherwig/portable-sim-panels/README.md

 * If everything went well you should be able to run the simple example program: by running `npm start`.

 ### Use
-Start your Simulator and you will reach the example panel at [http://localhost:8080/panels/LancairLegacy/](http://localhost:8080/panels/LancairLegacy/)
+Start your Simulator and you will reach the example panel at [http://localhost:8080/panels/1EP/](http://localhost:8080/panels/1EP/)

+### Pending
+[ ]  Test with 64Bit Simconnect from Prepar3D V4.